 “What ya got ta say ‘bout it, puto?”

 “Down with nostros mexicanos?”

 “Oyai, es genial.”

-“Fuck this,” Nicky wasn’t happy to be left out of the chesme/gossip, starting to walk away.
+“Fuck this,” Nicky isn’t happy to be left out of the Spanish only chesme/gossip,.
+He starts to walk away.

 “Sorry.
 I had two latina girlfriends in high school.
 I need your help.
 Where can I find a cheap apartment in Hollywood?”